djjavo/TrajectoryClustering/README.md

 This repository contains the Java source code for the implementations of GVE and STA used in https://dl.acm.org/doi/abs/10.1145/3281548.3281549

+## Prerequisites

+- This code works with the Java SE Development Kit 8u301

 ## Usage

 - Check configuration parameters are correct in `config.properties` file